In just a few years, digital banking has evolved from a convenience to a global expectation.

 Contactless payment appears to have transcended the and taken over the payments space.

-In addition to widespread retailer adoption, digital wallets are on track to become the most popular online payment method by 2024.
+In addition to widespread retailer adoption, digital wallets are on track to become the most popular online payment method as of 2024.

 This development reflects changing consumer preferences and the need for banks to innovate their payment solutions to meet demand.